csauve/node-greenman/README.md

 ```

 ## Say and reply
 The first argument of `bot.say` is the recipient, be it a #channel or a nick, and the second is the text you want to send.
 New from node-irc is `bot.reply`.
 If `to` is equal to the bot's nick, then the message was a private message.
 Otherwise it is a message sent to a channel the bot is in.
 Replying takes into account the nick of the bot and sends the response to the right place.
-It also prefixes the message with the recipients name, so the above example would actually say "jane: Hello, world!" if the original sender was "jane".
+It also prefixes the message with the recipients name, so the below example would actually say "jane: Hello, world!" if the original sender was "jane".

 ```js
 bot.any(function(from, to, text) {